almostrealism/iwfm-docker/README.md

 If you are doing multiple deployments, you can distinguish between them using prefix, but otherwise just leave it as "iwfm".
 Make sure the iwfm_model is the one you intend to run. us-east-2 is Ohio, but any region the support AWS ECS will work for the deployment.
+The tag indicates which version of iwfm to run.
+It can be either 1273 or 1403 if you are using the public image (you can build your own image with build.sh and specify it using the variable 'image').

 The resource bucket needs to be globally unique, but it can be any string.
 Same with the analytics bucket.
 When doing multiple analyses, you can use the analytics_title to distinguish them.
 This is necessary to do if you are going to detach the analysis from the running system (as described in the cleanup section below) - otherwise there will be an error during the deployment since it will not let you write over your last analysis.

 Now you are ready to deploy.
 You can initialize terraform (which will download the AWS provider), and then apply the deployment.